New this week: Lena Dunham, Mila Kunis and Charlie Puth - Sentinel Colorado

 MOVIES

 — From some of the same producing team behind the hit Michael Jordan documentary series “The Last Dance” comes another look back on a basketball high point.
-“The Redeem Team,” debuting Friday, Oct.
-7, on Netflix, follows the 2008 U.S. men’s basketball team as it seeks a gold medal at the 2008 Beijing Olympics after the team’s disappointing bronze finish in 2004.
-LeBron James and Dewayne Wade, both team members, are producers of the documentary, which digs into coach Mike Krzyzewski’s leadership and Kobe Bryant’s considerable impact on the team.
+“The Redeem Team,” debuting Friday on Netflix, follows the 2008 U.S. men’s basketball team as it seeks a gold medal at the 2008 Beijing Olympics after the team’s disappointing bronze finish in 2004.
+LeBron James and Dwayne Wade, both team members, are producers of the documentary, which digs into coach Mike Krzyzewski’s leadership and Kobe Bryant’s considerable impact on the team.

 — AP Film Writer Jake Coyle

-Note: This story has been updated to correct the spelling of Dwayne Wade’s name.